Regional District of Nanaimo: Area F (Alberni Highway)

 Includes the communities of Coombs, Errington, Hilliers, Meadowood and Whiskey Creek, as well as Cameron Lake and Cathedral Grove.

 Area G (Mid-Oceanside)

 This electoral area is located on Vancouver Island, on the shore of the Strait of Georgia, surrounding Qualicum Beach and almost surrounding Parksville.
+Lehann Wallace is the elected RDN Director for the electoral area.

 According to the Canada 2016 Census: